voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 ## Notifications

 You can receive notifications in your app and through email when you use a certain percentage of your redemptions, API calls, or bulk API calls.
-The account owner can configure these thresholds and notifications in the `Project settings > API Usage` tab.
+The account owner can configure these thresholds and notifications in the API Usage tab in the Project settings.

-To set this up, the account owner can:
+If you are the account owner, set this up as follows:

-1. Click the bell icon in the left sidebar, then go to Notifications Center and select Account Settings.
+1. Click the bell icon in the left sidebar and go to Notifications Center to select Account Settings.
 2. Alternatively, in the Team Settings, Subscription tab, click the pencil icon under one of the charts.
 This will take you directly to the API usage notification settings.

 To get email notifications:
 1. Go to Notifications Center and Account Settings.
 2. Click Show details next to the notifications you want to activate.
 3. Turn on the switch next to Email.